-P0 Adjustments - Passing Cost Savings to Customers February 2018 This document discusses the usefulness of a P_0 adjustment (where gains in excess of those stipulated by the X factor are passed directly on to customers when new price controls are set), as an incentive mechanism in a state-owned and operated sector.
+This document summarizes the discussion on the usefulness of a P_0 adjustment (where gains in excess of those stipulated by the X factor are passed directly on to customers when new price controls are set), as an incentive mechanism in a state-owned and operated sector.
 Alternative approaches are also discussed.

+Summary Document

-Summary Document Sharing the Benefits of Out-Performance/Cost Savings When a regulated firm is able to make efficiency savings above those reasonably expected as provided in the X-factor1, the regulator needs to consider:
+Sharing the Benefits of Out-Performance/Cost Savings

+When a regulated firm is able to make efficiency savings above those reasonably expected as provided in the X-factor1, the regulator needs to consider: